 Membrane now supports HTTP payload of sizes bigger than 2GB.
 This enables e.g. uploads of big files to services that are routed through Membrane.
 To reduce memory usage streaming can be enabled so exchanges do not stay in memory.

 Now it is easier than every to deliver dynamic content through Membrane.
-You could already use the Groovy interceptor to respond with dynamically created content but now Groovy templating is enabled for easier content deliver.
+You could already use the Groovy interceptor to respond with dynamically created content.
+The Groovy templating interceptor now enables you to deliver fully templated HTML content.

-In need of live metrics collection about your running Membrane Service Proxy instance?
+In need of live metrics collection of your running Membrane Service Proxy instance?
 The Prometheus interceptor has you covered.
 The Prometheus interceptor delivers metrics that can be processed by Prometheus or Grafana.

 Enhancements to WebSockets and OAuth2/OpenID are also included.

 WebSocket routing just got even better with this version!
 WebSocket traffic could be routed since version 4.2.0 but it was a black box experience.
 Traffic was streamed through Membrane but the content that was sent over the wire was hidden.